MauroLuzzatto/explainy/README.md

 model = RandomForestRegressor(random_state=0).fit(X_train, y_train)
 ```

-Pass the trained model and the - to be explained - samples into a `PermuationExplaination` (or any other explanation) object.
+Pass the trained model and the - to be explained - samples into a `PermuationExplanation` (or any other explanation) object.
 Defined the number of features used in the explanation as well as the index of the sample that should be explained.

 ```python
 from explainy.explanation.permutation_explanation import PermutationExplanation